 A second home mortgage is a mortgage for buying a second home - not to be confused with getting a remortgage or second charge mortgage.

-If you are already paying off a mortgage but wish to buy another home, chances are, you will need to take out a second home mortgage.
 All banks, building societies and any other mortgage providers will view your current mortgage deal as paying for your main home, or main residence.

 If you buy another home, then your mortgage provider will view that as your second home should you wish to apply for a mortgage.